codacy/codacy-cli-v2/README.md

 # codacy-cli-v2

-The `codacy-cli-v2` is a command-line tool for Codacy that supports analyzing code using tools like ESLint and uploading the results in SARIF format to Codacy.
-It provides two main commands: `analyze` and `upload`.
+The Codacy CLI (version 2) is a command-line tool that supports analyzing code using tools like ESLint and uploading the results in SARIF format to Codacy.
+The tool is invoked using the `codacy-cli` command, and provides two main commands: analyze and upload.

 ### Commands